 With injury or illness, your gait pattern can be very different from normal.

-- You may dip down at the hip during stance phase, which can lead to hip bursitis or back pain.
+- You may dip down at the hip during the stance phase, leading to hip bursitis or back pain.

-- If you’ve have had a stroke or neurological disorder, you may not be able to support the weight fully enough to step with the other leg, which could cause a fall and potential fracture.
+- If you have had a stroke or neurological disorder, you may not support the weight fully enough to step with the other leg, which could cause a fall and potential fracture.

 - You may be unable to pull up your toes (foot drop), which could lead to a trip or an inability to place your heel on the ground.